 In the second phase, scheduled for the second quarter of 2024, we will broaden the capability of the platform to service management, so that we can identify the root causes of service issues more quickly and work to resolve them.
 This will align us with industry best practice, making Elexon more effective in providing service support and acting as a service integrator.
 As a service integrator, we will coordinate and integrate various services to deliver end-to-end solutions, ensuring a seamless experience for our customers when accessing their cases and requesting information.
+The second phase will also enable our new service management approach to support Helix and MHHS.
 This upgrade will also improve our ability to manage service providers and maintain the smooth operation of our IT services.